substitute03/pokel/README.md

 # Pokel

-Inspired by Wordle—guess the Pokémon by entering Pokémon names.
-Your guesses can be any length, but must be no longer than the Pokémon name you are trying to guess, and must be real Pokémon names.
-Currently includes generations 1 and/or 2.
+Inspired by Wordle.
+Guess the Pokémon by entering Pokémon names.
+Your guesses can be any length, and can be placed anywhere in the boxes (you don't need to start your guess in box 1), but each guess must be a real Pokémon name from the generation/s you have selected.